Welcome to the Autumn Term in Year 6

 In the first few weeks, the children will be working on their knowledge of number and place value.
 The children will be continuing their work in the four main mathematical operations – addition, subtraction, multiplication and division.
 They will use their skills to solve real life problems.
-The children will focus on practising the use of fractions.
+In the second half of the term, the children will focus on practising the use of fractions.
 They will learn to add, subtract and multiply fractions.
 In all areas of maths, the children will focus on reasoning and problem solving.

 Across the term, the children will be learning about light: how light travels, whether materials reflect light and how shadows are formed.
-Throughout these units, the children will work scientifically; this includes planning their own investigations based on their interests.
+Throughout these units, the children will work scientifically and conduct their own investigations.

 In History, the children will be studying the main events from World War II, including the impact and effect on our local area.
 In Design and Technology, the children will be creating a model WWII tent for an interactive exhibition.
 We will be considering what it means to be a global citizen in PSHE.
 The children will continue to explore how to use technology safely, respectfully and responsibly in Computing.
 They will also learn how to work remotely using Microsoft Teams.
 In Spanish, the children will build their learning from year 5 by revising classroom items and prepositions.
 They will progress onto telling the time in Spanish.
 As part of their learning in music, the children will be learning how to play a chromatic scale and to recognise changes in pitch when playing a famous WWII song on tuned percussion This term, the children will be joined by Plymouth Argyle in one of their P.E sessions; they will be learning how to develop their skills in netball.
 In R.E, we will be considering the Christian belief about God as a Creator and studying Judaism.

 Suitable clothing and trainers will be needed for P.E. on Thursdays.